 How Most RV Owners Store A Sewer Hose

 Storing your hose in your rear bumper is a popular option, but I don't recommended it.
 I've seen bumpers rust from the inside out over time.

 You can also buy a sewer hose carrier like these from Amazon and proudly attach it to your RV.
 These are typically mounted on the back of the RV or camper for other travelers to admire.

 Here's a better way - Create a secret compartment (Out of site)

-I came up with a better way to store my hoses (yes hoses - I keep at least two) keeping them completely out of site and out of the way.
-I call it the "Disappearing Sewer Hose."
-Here's the basic setup in case you want to do this on your RV.
+I came up with a better way to store my hoses (yes hoses – I keep at least two) keeping them completely out of site and out of the way.
+I call it the “Disappearing Sewer Hose.”
+See how it works in this video.

 Here are the basic steps to create a secret spot for your sewer hose.

 - Find some free space under your RV near a storage compartment (preferably near your sewer dump)

 - Pick up a hollow PVC fence post from your hardware store